Health Savings Accounts (HSAs)

 To order a replacement card for a lost or stolen card, contact Customer Service immediately so that we can review your account for any fraudulent activity before cancelling the existing card and ordering a new card.

 Activate your new HSA debit card when it arrives, by calling the toll-free number listed on the sticker of the card.
-You must call from the telephone number on record for verification purposes.
-When prompted:
+You must call from the telephone number you entered when you initially activated your HSA.
+If you need to chage this phone number or have questions, please contact the BPAS Participant Service Center.
+The activation line will prompt you to:

-- Enter the last four digits of the cardholder’s SSN, and select 1 to verify
+- Enter the last four digits of the card number, then select 1 to verify

-- Enter Expiration Date of card, and select 1 to verify
+- Enter the 4-digit expiration date on the card, then select 1 to verify

-- Enter the last four digits of the cardholder’s social security number, and select 1 to verify
+- Enter the last four digits of the cardholder’s Social Security number, then select 1 to verify

-- Create a PIN, and select 1 to verify
+- Create a 4-digit PIN, then re-enter the PIN to confirm

 If you made any distributions from your HSA account during the calendar year, BPAS will generate a 1099-SA tax form no later than January 31 of the following year.
 BPAS will also generate a 5498-SA tax form no later than May 31 of the following year if you’ve made contributions during the calendar year.
 You can access these forms in your account on BPAS.com under Tax Forms in the Resource Center.
 We’ll also mail these forms to your address on record.
 Be sure to review IRS instructions regarding HSA forms when filing your tax return.
 Visit IRS.gov for more information.